 Epcot International Festival of the Holidays

 There will be delicious food booths with snacks from around the world for you to try, as well as entertainment in various pavilions in the park.
-The Holiday Kitchens and Holiday Cookie Stroll start on November 26th, 2021, and are a great way to enjoy lunch and dinner in the parks at this time.
+The Holiday Kitchens and Holiday Cookie Stroll start at the end of November, and are a great way to enjoy lunch and dinner in the parks at this time.

 Disney’s Hollywood Studios